MarcoBetti1/weBot/README.md

 - Improve profile health checks (detect lockouts, expired sessions).
 - Keep iterating on human-like delays to dodge bot protection.
 - Surface saved-profile health checks (locked, stale, or missing cookies).
-- add/improve configuration: Use variables where possible (typing speed, pausing between posts, all sorts of delay,...) and read them from a config file for easy changing of variables.
 - session exit is very slow.